FiberJS/fiber-framework/README.md

 Most frameworks are wasting lots of resources on dependency injection when the best way to tackle dependencies is to get rid of them as much as possible.

 Another typical problem of modern frameworks is that they are trying to be the swiss-army-knife of all your problems - becoming too complex and restrictive in the process.

+Fiber is designed to be modular.
+Its core is kept small, simple and extendable.

 # What's next?